sam-mccall/node-plate/README.md

 The actual call made will be &lt;promise>;.foo(&lt;args...>, cb) where &lt;promise> is the value of promise, &lt;args> is args with all promises evaluated, and cb is a node-style callback.

+If &lt;promise.foo> is defined but is not a function, it will be treated as a simple accessor that returns that value.

 If you pass an error to cb, further execution will be skipped and the error will be handled.

 Returns: a promise for the first return value (i.e. the second argument passed to cb).